Skip to main content

 DxChartFont

-The following example specifies titles for both axes and aligns the title of the argument axis to the right:
+The following example specifies titles for both axes and aligns the argument axis title to the right:

 <DxChart Data="forecasts">